hali-siew/car_insurance/README.md

-# Does accidents influence car insurance prices?
+# Do accidents influence car insurance prices?

+Many factors determine the premium of car insurance.
+One of the leading factors is location,